 Use of video is a striking way to express yourself and the specific needs and projects underway at your school.
 Video increases your opportunity for success in school crowdfunding and raising more funds.
 It offers you a voice to tell your potential donors what you plan to use their fundraising dollars for.
 It is also a chance to show them what you have already done – the improvements you have made through prior fundraisers.

-Don’t Go For Second Best Baby with Crowdfunding Videos
+Don’t Go For Second Best, Baby!

 Seize this place in time in front of the camera.
 The reason video has such an impact on donors is that you show yourself and your passion for your school.
 How you dress matters – present yourself professionally in your best Vogue look as though you are presenting a business plan to a group of high level investors.
 They want clarity as to where the money is needed, and how it will be spent.
 Your donors want their money to be used wisely and to feel as though they’re making a difference.